To receive our monthly eNews as well as event notices and other updates, just enter your email address.

-Through Healthy Eating Active Living: A School and Community Initiative, NYAM works with teachers and administrators in New York City public schools to establish environments and habits that promote improved nutrition and increased physical activity.
-The program provides a series of educational experiences and school-wide health promotion activities that involve school staff, parents and caregivers, and children.
-An interdisciplinary School Wellness Council is responsible for making school policy and environmental changes and implementing locally developed school-wide health promotion and obesity prevention activities.
-Professional development for teachers provides skills and strategies for classroom-based health education and obesity prevention activities.
-Workshops for parents and caregivers integrate nutrition and fitness activities with other relevant physical, mental, and emotional health topics to address issues that are often associated with obesity and diabetes.
+Through Healthy Eating Active Living: A School and Community Initiative, NYAM worked with teachers and administrators in New York City public schools to establish environments and habits that promote improved nutrition and increased physical activity.
+The program provided a series of educational experiences and school-wide health promotion activities that involved school staff, parents and caregivers, and children.
+Each school created an interdisciplinary School Wellness Council responsible for making school policy and environmental changes and implementing locally developed school-wide health promotion and obesity prevention activities.
+Professional development for teachers providef skills and strategies for classroom-based health education and obesity prevention activities.
+Workshops for parents and caregivers integratef nutrition and fitness activities with other relevant physical, mental, and emotional health topics to address issues that are often associated with obesity and diabetes.

-OSHP is assisting Union Settlement Association (USA) in East Harlem to build USA staff capacity to implement their Teen Health Program, a comprehensive teen pregnancy prevention program funded by New York State.
-OSHP is providing professional development for staff to help them integrate sexual literacy with youth leadership and community engagement.
+OSHP has assisted Union Settlement Association (USA) in East Harlem to build USA staff capacity to implement their Teen Health Program, a comprehensive teen pregnancy prevention program funded by New York State.
+OSHP provided professional development for staff to help them integrate sexual literacy with youth leadership and community engagement.
 The broad goals of the Teen Health Program are to promote healthy sexual behaviors and reduce the practice of risky sexual behaviors; ensure access to comprehensive reproductive healthcare and family planning services; provide support and alternatives to sexual activity, including opportunities for leadership; and work with partners and participants to develop a coordinated community plan to reduce teen pregnancy, STIs and HIV/AIDS rates in East Harlem.

-In 2010, NYAM was chosen as one of five organizations to collaborate with the Mayor’s Fund to Advance New York City, NYC Service, and the New York City Department of Education on the development and implementation of a pilot program, Middle School Mentoring Initiative (MSMI).
-The program recruits and trains mentors and is designed to promote students’ academic achievement, health, and goal setting development in middle schools in the South Bronx.
-NYAM has tailored its initiative with a health theme, incorporating topics on key youth risk behaviors that undermine health, academic success, and social development.
+NYAM was chosen as one of five organizations to collaborate with the Mayor’s Fund to Advance New York City, NYC Service, and the New York City Department of Education on the development and implementation of a pilot program, Middle School Mentoring Initiative (MSMI).
+The program recruited and trained mentors and was designed to promote students’ academic achievement, health, and goal setting development in middle schools in the South Bronx.
+NYAM tailored its initiative with a health theme, incorporating topics on key youth risk behaviors that undermine health, academic success, and social development.

 The NYAM Office of School Health Programs provides customized evidence-based programs to help all students in grades K-12 develop the knowledge, skills, and attitudes needed to lead healthy lives and succeed in school.
 OSHP works closely with administrators, teachers and interdisciplinary school staff to: